Research Methodology

 Peer Review

-Drafted reports undergo internal peer review by VALOR researchers and external subject matter experts to ensure analytical quality and factual accuracy.
+Drafted reports undergo internal peer review and external subject matter expert review to ensure analytical quality and factual accuracy.

 5